 - the bond financing structure,

-- cost of bond issuance and terms,
+- cost of bond issuance and terms.

 - calendar outlining anticipated actions,

 - responsible parties for closing the transaction, and

 - the timeframe for approving OHFA-issued bonds (dates for inducement and final approval).

-For non-OHFA issued bonds, an inducement resolution or final bond resolution must be submitted by the bond-issuing entity detailing the anticipated bond amount and the expiration date.
+For non-OHFA issued bonds, an executed inducement resolution or final bond resolution must be submitted by the bond-issuing entity detailing the anticipated bond amount and the expiration date.
 Additionally, a letter from the bond underwriter (if publicly offered) or bond purchaser (if privately placed) must be provided detailing the following:

 - the bond financing structure,

 - cost of bond issuance and terms,

-- calendar outlining anticipated actions.
+- calendar outlining anticipated actions,

 - responsible parties for closing the transaction, and

 - the timeframe for seeking a final bond resolution, if not already secured.

-(19) Notification to Accessibility Groups (newly affordable units only) When is this due?
-Pre-Application Final Application X 8609 Applicants proposing newly-affordable units must notify all accessibility groups in the county.
+(19) Notification to Accessibility Groups (newly affordable units only)

+Applicants proposing newly-affordable units must notify all accessibility groups in the county.

 Applicants agree to accept referrals for prospective residents and consider design recommendations for the property.
 The application shall include copies of all correspondence between the applicant and accessibility groups.

 If requested by an accessibility group, the applicant will provide the most current copy of the development's architectural plans prior to submitting the final application.

-(20) Ohio Housing Locator When is this due?
-Pre-Application Final Application 8609 X Owners must list properties on the Ohio Housing Locator (or other equivalent substitute at OHFA's direction) and new construction on the Lead-Safe Rental Registry.
+(20) Ohio Housing Locator

+When is this due?
+Pre-Application Final Application 8609

+Owners must list properties on the Ohio Housing Locator (or other equivalent substitute at OHFA's direction) and new construction on the Lead-Safe Rental Registry.
 Owners are responsible for keeping the property listings current.

-(21) Organizational Chart When is this due?
+(21)(20) Organizational Chart When is this due?
 Pre-Application Final Application X 8609 Applications must include an Organizational Chart for the project ownership entity.
-(22) Phase I and II Environmental Site Assessments When is this due?
-Pre-Application Final Application X 8609 Applications must include a Phase I Environmental Site Assessment (ESA) for all sites dated no later than six months prior to the Application deadline completed in accordance with the most current ASTM Standard and include the following non-scope considerations: Mold; Asbestos-containing building materials; Radon; Lead-based paint; Lead-in-drinking-water; and Wetlands.
+(22)(21) Phase I and II Environmental Site Assessments When is this due?
+Pre-Application Final Application X 8609 Applications must include a Phase I Environmental Site Assessment (ESA) for all sites dated no later than six months prior to the Application deadline completed in accordance with the most current ASTM Standard and include an acknowledgement of the likelihood of the following non-scope considerations: Mold; Asbestos-containing building materials; Radon; Lead-based paint; Lead-in-drinking-water; and Wetlands.
 In addition, a Phase II ESA and/or additional testing must be submitted if recommended in the Phase I ESA.
 OHFA must be identified as an intended user.
 OHFA may reject any sites indicated to have environmental problems or hazards.

-(23) Physical Capital Needs Assessment (rehabilitation or adaptive reuse only) When is this due?
-Pre-Application Final Application X 8609 Applications for the rehabilitation of existing housing units and adaptive reuse must include a Physical Capital Needs Assessment (PCNA).
-The PCNA must reflect current building conditions, conform to the standards in the most recently-published Multifamily Underwriting Guidelines and most recently-published Design and Architectural Standards.
+(23)(22) Physical Capital Needs Assessment (rehabilitation or adaptive reuse only) When is this due?
+Pre-Application Final Application X Applications for the rehabilitation of existing housing units and adaptive reuse must include a Physical Capital Needs Assessment (PCNA).
+The PCNA must reflect current building conditions, conform to the standards in the most recently-published Multifamily Underwriting Guidelines and most recentlypublished Design and Architectural Standards.
 OHFA will use the PCNA and AHFA to determine if the project meets the threshold requirement of substantial rehabilitation.
-(24) Prior OHFA Funding Documents When is this due?
-Pre-Application Final Application X 8609 Projects previously funded with OHFA resources, including LIHTC, HDAP, and/or MLP must provide copies of all legal documents and amendments associated with OHFA funding, including, but not limited to, the following: LIHTC restrictive covenant(s) HDAP restrictive covenant(s) HDAP mortgage(s) HDAP note(s) HDAP Funding Agreement(s) HDAP loan agreement(s) MLP mortgage(s) MLP note(s) (25) Project Summary (.PDF format) When is this due?
-Pre-Application Final Application X 8609 The Application must include a copy of the AHFA Project Summary tab.
-Please note, OHFA posts the Proposal Summary on its Pending Applications and Funded Projects website upon submission of an Application and may be shared with other interested parties, if requested.
+(24)(23) Prior OHFA Funding Documents Final Application X 8609 When is this due?
+Pre-Application Projects previously funded with OHFA resources, including LIHTC, HDAP, and/or MLP must provide copies of all legal documents and amendments associated with OHFA funding, including, but not limited to, the following: • LIHTC restrictive covenant(s) HDAP restrictive covenant(s) HDAP mortgage(s) HDAP note(s) HDAP Funding Agreement(s)